Dizzybelle/Project-1/README.md

 Project Title: Assessing Crash Data from Montgomery County Maryland Team members: Jules Gikundiro, Isabelle Scrimsher, Matthew Pedroza, Tia Chesley, Brian Fitzpatrick

-For our project we analyzed vehicle accident data from Montgomery County Maryland.
+For our project we analyzed vehicle accident data from Montgomery County, Maryland.
 The dataset we used is called “Crash Reporting – Drivers Data”, we downloaded the csv file for the data at (https://catalog.data.gov/dataset/crash-reporting-drivers-data).